Anne-Lii/Anne-Lii/README.md

 🎓 Higher Education Diploma in Web Development, Mid Sweden University (2023–2025)

+I am actively looking for opportunities as a **junior backend developer**.

 ## About Me
 I'm a fullstack developer with a strong focus on backend development, databases, and APIs.
 Graduated with a Higher Education Diploma in Computer Science with a specialization in Web Development at Mid Sweden University.